perracodex/kopapi/.wiki/02-api-usage/06-responses.md

   desription = "Example 1."
 }

-// Again status code 200 OK, but with a body of AnotherResponseType
-// and more content-types.
+// Again status code 200 OK, but with a body of AnotherResponseType and more content-types. response<AnotherResponseType>(status = HttpStatusCode.OK) {
-response<AnotherResponseType>(
-  status = HttpStatusCode.OK,
+  description = "Example 2."
   contentType = setOf(
     ContentType.Application.Json,
     ContentType.Application.Xml
   )
-) {
-  description = "Example 2."
 }

 // Status code 404 Not Found.